rickertm322/PHYS265-spring25/code_project.md

   OK.
 Fitting spectral lines. see also specutils.

-- PyModelFit: Model-fitting Framework and GUI Tool - https://ascl.net/1109.010

-  Seems only works in python2

 - PyEphem: Astronomical Ephemeris for Python - https://ascl.net/1112.014

   OK. but has no graphics, you will need to create your own